 No matter where you choose to buy your tires, you’ll have to have some sort of auto shop mount them on your car’s wheels.
 Mounting tires requires specialized tools that most people don’t have access to even if they often work on their own cars.
 Also, you will need to have your tires balanced which requires other specialized tools.

 If you’ve already purchased some tires and are looking for a store that will mount them for you, look no further.
 Discount Tire, a chain of tire distributors and installers across 29 states, will install your tires for you, regardless of where you got them.

 Tire Mounting Service at Discount Tire

 Discount Tire has a focus on providing and installing tires at low cost and also offers other tire-related services such as alignments and tire balancing.
 While Discount Tire is usually competitive on tire prices, online tire shops like Tire Rack often have better deals.
+But will Discount Tire mount tires purchased elsewhere?
+Yes.
 Regardless of where you buy your tires, Discount Tire will typically mount them for you.